 Since you’re an author, content should be readily available.
 Make use of your work to tantalize your readers and draw in new customers.

 Giving away freebies can be a delicate balance.
 A free download or snippet of your newest book is a great way to stir interest, but if you continually give away content, you risk creating an expectation.
-Instead, use a download or free offer to entice users to drop their email into your list, then use that information to contact them with real offers – discounts, news about your next book, an invite to a signing.
+Instead, use a download or free offer to entice users to drop their email into your list, then use that information to contact them with real offers – discounts, news about your next book, an invitation to a signing.
 Use the freely given items sparingly.
 The goal of the incentive is to capture their address.
 Once you have it, the incentive to stay connected will be the trickle of content you provide.

-Now that you have their email on your list, I really like offering a nice balance of content, news about your book, and some industry news.
-You don’t need to send emails daily, but you should try to find and stick to a schedule to get emails out regularly.
+Now that you have their email on your list, I like offering a nice balance of content, news about your book, and some industry news.
+You need not send emails daily, but try to find and stick to a schedule to get emails out regularly.
 Do you blog?
 Use that mailing list to get your blog out there.
 A blog is a great way to build up your email following.
 With the blog, your content is already aimed at maintaining interest in your author brand; a natural fit for your email marketing efforts.
 Each new blog post is a new email blast with a great content offering.

 Your content becomes the incentive for readers to stay connected with you.

 Incentivizing readers for making the first step in connecting (providing their email address) is a potent and relatively easy way to promote your author brand.
-And if your content is great (which it is, of course) you’re building the perfect kind of follower.
+And if your content is great (which it is) you’re building the perfect follower.
 They’ve gotten a taste of what you write with the download, they’ll get regular updates with blog posts in their inbox (featuring more of that great content), and when you’re new book is ready for the market, this kind of follower will see the value in purchasing your book because you’ve already shown them that your work is worth it.

-One of the reasons email marketing is even possible for individual authors is thanks to automation.
+One reason email marketing is even possible for individual authors is thanks to automation.
 I’ll be the first to admit that I’m not as well versed in the automated end of email marketing, so my advice to you in this area has to come as theory rather than practice and experience.
 That said, I did some experimenting with MailChimp’s free account to get a feeling for what automation can do for you, and I have to say I’m impressed.

 What a tool like MailChimp offers are consistency and versatility.
 It is possible that an individual could write out each email and send those completely personal letters from your own email address.
 If you have the time to go about reaching your readers through email with this level of personal touch, by all means, please do so.
 For the rest of us, online platforms allow you to craft emails from simple templates, prepare them with test emails, and schedule them to send based on the calendar or conditions.
 Want to send a quick thank you email when a new user subscribes to your mailing list?
 MailChimp automates this, sending prefabricated emails with your text when it detects a new sign up.